 Kristi VanTassel | GUIDE, French River Lower elementary environment

-Kristi is excited to launch one of Many Rivers' first two Lower Elementary Environments in 2018!
+Kristi is the founding guide of French River Lower Elementary environment, which opened in 2018.
 She holds an AMI Elementary Diploma from the Montessori Center of Minnesota (2018) and an AMI Assistants to Infancy Diploma from The Montessori Institute Denver (2015).
 Kristi joined MRM at its inception in 2014 to launch Duluth’s first Montessori Toddler Community, and joined the St. Louis River Elementary Environment (Grades 1–6) as a guide in 2017.
 She holds Master of Education as well as Bachelor of Applied Science degrees from the University of Minnesota Duluth, and has served as Director of Children’s Ministry at the Duluth Vineyard church, where she worked closely with children and their families.
 Prior to this, she worked nearly four years at a local hospital, specializing in children’s mental health.
 Kristi comes from a Montessori family and applies the Montessori philosophy in her own life’s work, household, and parenting journey.
 She also holds a strong commitment to diversity and inclusion at MRM.
 She and her husband have four children, love the Minnesota outdoors, and have been known to pack up even the tiniest of their babes and head into the wilderness with their canoes.

 Rebecca Tollefson | Guide, Chester Creek Children's House